Increasing sales on Wish through filters for product reviews.

 Dad, 50 years old, Manager

-• Found a pair of cheap wireless earphone
+• Found a pair of $6 wireless earphone

 • Tapped the Product Rating on the top bar

-• Scrolled for reviews with photos and reviews mentioning the sound quality (Failed)
+• Scrolled for reviews mentioning the sound quality (Failed)

 Veronica, 20 years old, Student

-• Scrolled to Recent Reviews and did not figure out how to reveal more ratings
+• Scrolled to Recent Reviews and did not figure out how to reveal more reviews

 On the Product Rating interface, there is no filtering system.
 Users have to scroll on and on to search for reviews on specific aspect of the product.
-This ultimately led to my dad not buying any product after initial download, since he couldn't find any reviews about the sound quality.
+My dad couldn't find any that mentioned anything about its sound quality.

 Industry Trend Analysis